- Start with a Question

 Stories of Big Data Success

-It always helps to hear a few anecdotes to remind us that big data isn’t just a neat idea but something that’s giving businesses serious competitive advantage.
+It always helps to hear a few anecdotes to remind us that big data analytics in healthcare isn’t just a neat idea but something that’s giving healthcare organizations a serious competitive advantage with respect with patient experience.

 Back to big data: on the personal side, Halamka used his wife’s genetics and genomics to look at data from several hospitals near Harvard when she was diagnosed with breast cancer.